PierreBurckel/IcpmsDataReductionApp/README.md

 ### Preparing the R scripts

-On [this page](https://github.com/PierreBu/R_ICPMS_Process/tree/master) (master branch, this is the stable version of the program) click on the green **Code** button and select **Download ZIP**.
+On [this page](https://github.com/PierreBu/R_ICPMS_Process/tree/master) (master branch, this is the stable version of the application) click on the green **Code** button and select **Download ZIP**.
 Extract the ZIP folder where you want to run the ICP-MS data reduction software.
 Keep all files together in the same folder.

 Open **ICPMS_Process_Current_Stable.R** with RStudio.
 On top of the R Script, there should be a warning symbol with a message stating that some packages are not installed.
 You can click on **Install** to install the required packages (this will take several minutes, an internet connexion is required).